 Your work could also involve applications of environmental or biological sciences, the manufacture of pharmaceutical products, or the development of technological materials or new energy solutions.
 In the private sector, your duties might include research and development, quality management, training or commerce.
 Customs and forensic chemists, and chemists working in environmental control, analyse samples as part of their duties.
 Chemical research often requires interdisciplinary and international cooperation.
-As a chemist, you can be a part of developing new inventions and serve as an expert in your field and as a connoisseur of natural phenomena!
+As a chemist, you can be a part of developing new inventions and serve as an expert in your field and as a connoisseur of natural phenomena!After completing the Master’s Programme in Chemistry and Molecular Sciences at University of Helsinki, you will:

-Chemistry is needed in many sectors.
-Similarly, Masters studies in chemistry allow you to specialise in many kinds of tasks.
-In your Masters degree studies, you will familiarise yourself thoroughly with at least one branch of chemistry, after which you will be qualified to work in demanding expert positions.
-As a Masters graduate, you can apply for postgraduate study in a doctoral programme.
-Approximately one quarter of chemistry graduates continue to complete a doctorate.As a chemical expert you can embark on a career in industry, research or education, or in the business sector.
+As a chemical expert you can embark on a career in industry, research or education, or in the business sector.
 Your work might also involve applications of environmental or biological sciences, the manufacture of pharmaceutical products, or the development of technological materials or new energy solutions.
 Potential employers include private companies, research and educational institutes, public agencies and supervisory authorities.
 A traineeship completed during your studies could help you to choose your career.
 Chemistry is an international field, so there are also plenty of career opportunities abroad and in international organisations.

 In the Master’s programme, you will deepen the knowledge and skills acquired during your Bachelor’s degree studies.
 Depending on your choices, you will familiarise yourself with one or more branches of chemistry and learn modern research methodology.
 The studies include lecture courses, examinations and contact teaching, laboratory courses, presentation series and seminars.
 Compared to the Bachelor’s degree, these studies require more independent work.
 The Master’s degree culminates in an extensive Master’s thesis that includes practical research.

 Testimonial Registration Module